EU's top court rejects UK challenge to short-selling law

-BRUSSELS/LONDON (Reuters) - The European Union’s top court has dismissed Britain’s challenge to a law on banning the short-selling of shares in market emergencies, dealing a blow to UK attempts to limit the influence of EU rules on the City of London.
+BRUSSELS (Reuters) - The European Union’s top court has dismissed Britain’s challenge to the bloc’s law on banning the short-selling of shares in market emergencies.

-British Prime Minister David Cameron had been seeking to limit EU controls on London, the bloc’s biggest financial center, reflecting a broader attempt to renegotiate the country’s membership of the EU ahead of a promised referendum on staying in the bloc.
+The ruling is a blow to Britain’s attempts to limit the scope of financial rules from Brussels as Prime Minister David Cameron seeks to renegotiate the country’s membership of the EU.

-But the court’s ruling means British regulators would not be able to opt out of the short-selling law, which gives the European Securities and Markets Authority (ESMA) power to ban bets on falling share prices in instances which it sees as a threat to markets or the stability of the EU financial system.
+Britain was challenging part of the short-selling law which gives the European Securities and Markets Authority (ESMA) the power to ban bets on falling share prices in instances which it sees as a threat to markets or the stability of the EU financial system.

-London has traditionally been less keen on such a ban than other centers, seeing it as a short-term impediment to market liquidity which ultimately is the best determinant of a stock’s value.

 “As all the pleas in law relied on by the United Kingdom have been rejected, the Court dismisses the action in its entirety,” it said.